 The walls were plastered with images and pages of writing, each held up by a solitary tack through the center.
-There were photographs of African savannahs, showing families of elephants traveling across the frame.
-There were hundreds of illustrations of elephants, all with one similarity: Tony had painted the elephant’s tusks a brilliant red in every one.
+There were photographs of African savannas, showing families of elephants traveling across the frame.
+Hundreds of illustrations of elephants, all with one similarity: Tony had painted the elephant’s tusks a brilliant red in every one.

 The color of blood.